denysdovhan/bash-handbook/README.md

 esac
 ```

 Each case is an expression matching a pattern.
 The `|` sign is used for separating multiple patterns, and the `)` operator terminates a pattern list.
 The commands for the first match are executed. `*` is the pattern for anything else that doesn't match the defined patterns.
-Each block of commands should be divided with `;;` operator.
+Each block of commands should be divided with the `;;` operator.

 # Loops